barmeloxanthony/SeedType/README.md

 # SeedType
 Used machine learning to predict a seed type given kernel data.
-Created 6 machine learning models, picked the best, and showed confidence that the accuracy is reliable.
+Created 6 machine learning models, picked the best, and showed 96% confidence in the accuracy of the model.

 Used Python, Jupyter, SciKit Learn, Matplotlib, and Pandas.